-Beacon Hill Park also has an important status as the western terminus, the Mile "0" of the 8,000 kilometre Trans-Canada Highway.
-The Mile "0" marker has proved to be a very popular tourists' photo opportunity!
+Beacon Hill Park has an important status as the western terminus, the Mile "0" of the 8,000 kilometre Trans-Canada Highway.
+The Mile "0" marker is a very popular tourists' photo opportunity!
 The history and character of Victoria are so closely intertwined with Beacon Hill that no visit to the City would be complete without a visit to the Park.

 Click here for the Beacon Hill Park Map [PDF - 708 KB]

 The sports fields, miniature golfing green, childrens' petting zoo, playgrounds, cricket pitch, water park and lawn bowling club provide recreation for all ages.
 On summer evenings and weekends, music drifts from the Cameron Bandshell.
 The landscape of Victorian flowerbeds, a rose garden, graceful trees, lakes and bridged streams has a life all its own.
 The Story Pole, erected in 1956, overlooks the Strait of Juan de Fuca.